Key Points

-Virtually all processes exhibit variation, and it is our hope that such variation is constant and due only to common causes.
+Virtually all processes exhibit variation, and we hope that such variation is constant and due only to common causes.
 However, identifying special cause variation and lack of process stability is critical to success, and the lower control limit is a fundamental part of identifying special cause variation.

 On a control chart, the lower control limit is a line below the centerline that indicates the number below which any individual data point would be considered out of statistical control due to special cause variation.
 It is typically set to three standard deviations below the centerline for charts plotting central tendency, and some multiple of the centerline for charts plotting variation.